-Have you ever thought of starting your own business?
+Have you ever thought of starting your own business which may require services like HR services for small business owners?
 Of being your own boss?
 The reality is that 66% of businesses fail in the first two years, which can be scary.
 Yet, the dream of being your own boss is still sweet enough to attract new entrepreneurs every day.
 I know.
 I've tinkered in freelancing and starting my own businesses over the past thirteen years.
-Through college I freelanced and after college I continued freelancing for a few years then got a “day job” for a few years only to get so bored I started a whole new career, and then went back to the freelancing way of life.
+Through college, I freelanced and after college, I continued freelancing for a few years then got a “day job” for a few years only to get so bored I started a whole new career, and then went back to the freelancing way of life.

 After the last economic collapse, I've also come to realize that my skills as an entrepreneur helped me survive.
 Even when the company I worked for laid off half of it's employees.
 Knowing what to do, and what kind of mindset to have made a bleak outlook an extraordinary opportunity.

 Reasons Why There Is More Security In Entrepreneurship:

 - You have more control over your future.
 When you are working for someone else, you're at the mercy of their business decisions.
 They could change direction, mess up, or the business could stagnate making your job super boring.
 You decide what you want your business to be based on.
 You can choose your clients.
 It's all up to you whether you want to work in a certain way with certain people or not.